 The amount of rain that's received peaks in most areas during July, and starts tapering off a bit in August.
 While less rain is usually received overall in September, the rain that does come can often be torrential.

-Unfortunately, many cities experience flooding at the start of the monsoon and during heavy downpours.
-This is due to drains being unable to cope with the volume of water, often because of rubbish that has built up over the summer and hasn't been properly cleared.
+Unfortunately, many cities become flooded at the start of the monsoon and during heavy downpours.
+This is due to drains being unable to cope with the volume of water, often because of trash that has built up over the summer and hasn't been properly cleared.

 Where Receives the Most Rain in India During the Monsoon